TeoNikolov/wasp-ss-assignment/docs/submission.md

 The `.fbx` and `.wav` files should be named in ascending order, starting from 1, in the order that they should be played back.
 Append `A`, `B`, `C`, `D` or `E` to each file to indicate which avatar you wish to use for the animation.
 The `.fbx` files are extracted using the gesture generation system.
 The cumulative duration of your `.wav` files should be *4 minutes* long or less.

-The avatars and worlds are shown further below.
+The avatars and scenes are shown further below.

 !!!
 Example